micmejia/bible-dump/AMPC/Luke/Luke 8.md

-And grasping her hand, He called, saying, Child, arise [[^s]from the sleep of death]!
+And grasping her hand, He called, saying, Child, arise [from the sleep of death]!